Relations with other prosecuting agencies

 - the nature and gravity of the offences which are the subject of each set of charges or proceedings;

-- the issues highlighted at 2.1 of the Prosecutors Convention.
+- the factors for early consideration highlighted at 3.1 of the Prosecutors Convention.

-Where two or more prosecuting agencies are involved or may have an interest in a prosecution, consultation must always take place to determine the issues highlighted by clause 2.1 of the Prosecutors Convention.
-The convention uses the term "related", which means that two or more prosecuting agencies propose to prosecute the same individual or company for offences that may result in associated court proceedings.
+Where two or more prosecuting agencies are involved or may have an interest in a prosecution, consultation must always take place to determine the issues highlighted by paragraph 3.1 of the Prosecutors’ Convention.
+The Convention uses the term “related”, which means that two or more prosecuting agencies propose to prosecute the same individual or company for offences that may result in associated court proceedings.
 Often they may arise out of the same set of circumstances.

 In cases in which it remains necessary for separate sets of proceedings conducted by the CPS and another prosecuting authority/agency it is highly desirable that the same prosecution advocate should be instructed in the Crown Court.

-Where it is agreed that another prosecuting agency should take over the conduct of the proceedings in their entirety, it is possible to assign the proceedings instituted on behalf of the police under the terms of section 5(1) of the Prosecution of Offences Act 1985.
+Where it is agreed that another prosecuting agency should take over the conduct of criminal proceedings in their entirety, it is possible to assign the proceedings instituted on behalf of the police under the terms of Section 5(1) of the Prosecution of Offences Act 1985.

 Assignment gives the other agency day to day conduct of the proceedings, but the case remains the responsibility of the CPS.
 The duty of review does not cease and the CPS should continue to deal with:

 - the representations to be made as regards bail or custody;

 - unused material.

 Any person conducting proceedings assigned under Section 5(1) shall have all the powers of a Crown Prosecutor but shall exercise those powers subject to any instructions given by a Crown Prosecutor.